cs360f16/ContactManager-Example-C/README.md

   ![Merge](http://zeus.cs.pacificu.edu/chadd/cs360f14/TestReposMergeConflictEdit.png "Merge")
   * In the above image, the SSH address should be `git@github.com:USER/ContactManager-Example-C-Group-NUMBER.git`
   * `master` in the `git pull` command represents the branch in the remote repository.
 Likely, this will be `PUNETID_issue_XXX` for you rather than `master`.
-10. **In your local repository on your computer:** bring down the updates to the group repository
+10. **In your local repository on your computer:** bring down the updates from the group repository
   * `git checkout master`
   * `git fetch upstream master`  Get changes from the group repository
   * `git merge upstream/master`  Merge those changes back to `master` on your local repository.